hundarogborn/TicTacToe/docs/design_report.md

 # Presentation layer

-The presentation layer is implemented using Spark.
+The presentation layer is responsible for exposing the UI via HTTP.
+It's implemented using Spark and stores as little state as possible.
 It utilizes the Tic-Tac-Toe engine to do gameplay and the high-score persistence layer to view and save high-scores.